-This Southern Pecan Praline Cake with Butter Sauce is so scrumptious that no one will know it's made with a cake mix!
-All topped with a sweet butter sauce!
+This Southern Pecan Praline Cake with Butter Sauce is so scrumptious that no one will know it’s made with a cake mix!
+All topped with an easy, sweet butter sauce!

 AN EASY SOUTHERN STYLE CAKE